risonakamo/album-renamer/design/album renamer implementation planning.md

 - "undoing selections" system, for accidentally deselecting or selecting something incorrectly
 - right click to insert here, for when scrolling far away to insert?
     - or perhaps something at the bottom to represent the selected items, and can just drag that?
+- have recently moved items be some colour for a while before fading away

 # things to decide
 - ~~what to do if dragged an item that was not selected while a selection is going on~~